hrdii/post_conflict_refugee_returns/README.md

 # Post Conflict Refugee Returns

 Analyses the conditions under which refugees have returned to their home countries after the conflict has ended.
+Part of a larger project published here https://www.rand.org/pubs/research_reports/RRA1327-1.html

  - **Script:** `00a Custom Functions.R`
  - **Script:** `00b Historical Income Classification Thresholds.R`